 Whether it’s a stroll down Pine Avenue during lunchtime or a surfside seat to picture perfect sunsets, few places are as effortlessly charming as this island escape.

 TAMPA Magazine spoke to Tampa resident Thom Stork and Anna Maria regulars Ray Arpke and Justin Moore about how to get the best experience the island has to offer.

 “We have been going to Anna Maria for more than 10 years now, usually on an annual basis for a week to 10 days, but then we will occasionally run down for dinner because there are restaurants down there that we enjoy going to,” says Thom Stork, president and CEO of the Florida Aquarium.
 “We’ve stayed a couple times down on Longboat Key, but we keep gravitating back to Anna Maria because we just like the neighborhoods there.”

 Besides being only an hour drive from his front door in Lutz, Stork said Anna Maria’s peace and tranquility for the whole family is his main reason for returning year after year.

-“I have a picture here on my desk of my grandson, who at the time of this picture was probably about six,” Stork said.
+“I have a picture here on my desk of my grandson, who at the time of this picture was probably about 6,” Stork said.
 “He caught the biggest fish he ever caught, and it was down on the Anna Maria city pier.
-He caught a Mackerel right off of that pier, and I’ve got a picture of it.
+He caught a mackerel right off of that pier, and I’ve got a picture of it.
 That’s a proud memory.”